adecourcy/Computer-Vision-Assignment-2/README.md

 2. We then created the blended Laplacian pyramid, using the equation from the PDF to weight the images based on the mask values.
 3. After that, we simply (not simple!!) combined the layers of the Laplacian pyramid to get our final blended image.

 We had a lot of trouble completing Part 2 correctly because the instructions in the PDF weren't exceptionally specific and allowed for a lot of room for interpretation.
 We found that even very small changes to the algorithm implementation resulted in large problems with the end result, and it would have helped to have more detailed instructions for this, or to simply be left on our own to find a working solution with more specific details.
 Most other groups we talked with about this problem suffered similar issues with implementing the part of the assignment, and ended up constructing a series of haphazard hacks that eventually (somehow) gave them an acceptable result.
 We, too, attempted our own series of hacks, in an unsuccessful attempt to fix our problem.
-Ultimately, we ended up basing our code off of the computer vision lab python implementation ***insert link here*** which gave us enough specific direction to make a base working model of the blending.
+Ultimately, we ended up basing our code off of the computer vision lab python implementation (https://compvisionlab.wordpress.com/2013/05/13/image-blending-using-pyramid/) which gave us enough specific direction to make a base working model of the blending.
 After that, we were able to make a few minor modifications that seemed to work better in part 4 of the assignment.

 It would have been helpful to have example images for what our Gaussians, Laplacians, and Blended levels should've looked like, because we spent a long time trying to figure out if our Gaussians and Laplacians looked like they should've.
 We spent at least 30 hours (and that is a modest estimate - it was probably more) working on Part 2 alone, mostly due to the unclear instructions.
 After referencing the computer vision lab code, it took us less than 3 hours to get a working implementation.
 To be specific, a few of the issues we encountered when implementing this algorithm off of the PDF instructions (the last of which is really what the reference python code helped us with) are as follows: